Simple Steps to Start Saving

 man and woman looking at laptop with overlay of learn from liz

 Have you ever heard the song “Money, Money, Money” by ABBA?
-If you haven’t or if its been a while, they had a plan on how to get money but I don’t know how conventional, practical, or realistic it was.
+If you haven’t or if its been a while, they made the following plans on how to get money.
+We know that ABBA made a lot of money from the tune, but I can’t say how conventional, practical, or realistic it was.
 Here are a few lines from the first verse…

 “I work all night, I work all day, to pay the bills I have to pay